SEP-team9/Agagla/README.md

 # Agagla

-This project requires pygame, if you don't already have it run `pip install pygame`.
+This project requires pygame and pymysql, if you don't already have them run `pip install pygame` and `pip install pymysql`.